Jassu225/fire-cache/README.md

-# fire-cache
+# fire-memoize

-**fire-cache** is a transparent, request-scoped caching library for Google Firestore (Node.js), designed for use with Express, NestJS, and Koa.
+**fire-memoize** is a transparent, request-scoped caching library for Google Firestore (Node.js), designed for use with Express, NestJS, and Koa.
 It dramatically reduces redundant Firestore reads within a single request, while guaranteeing data freshness and type safety.

 ---